 Empirical routes to the evaluation of generalizability and mechanism are essential in most areas of social science and perhaps especially in historical political economy-a field focusing definitionally on the empirical terrain of "history."
 Social scientists have laid out a range of strategies, ranging from qualitative process tracing to path models.
-We have proposed a different alternative in this chapter, describing how design-based replication, implicit mediation analysis, and assessment of impacts on varied outcomes may help us learn cumulatively about generalizability and mechanism.
+We have proposed an alternative approach in this chapter, describing how design-based replication, implicit mediation analysis, and assessment of impacts on varied outcomes may help us learn cumulatively about generalizability and mechanism.
 A credible evidence base is critical both for testing and developing theory.
 For generalizable theory, it is important that the evidence spans contexts, helps to unbundle treatments, and/or allows assessment of varied effects on distinct outcomes.

 Our partial review of work in several substantive areas of HPE suggests that some elements of the strategies we describe are at work in practice, either implicitly or explicitly.
+Beyond European colonial expansion, one can also see elements of these strategies at work in research on Black migration from the southern to the northern United States (Calderon et al. forthcoming, Derenoncourt 2019), the electoral consequences of technological innovations in agriculture (Dasgupta 2018, Dasgupta and Ruiz Ramirez 2022), and other research areas.
 However, we found in our survey several important practical issues, with implications for the construction of the evidence base.
 In related work (Callis et al. 2022), we have studied knowledge accumulation via natural experiments focused on "contemporary" politics.
 Our impression is that in that context examples were somewhat easier to find than in HPE.
 Part of the explanation might indeed be that these strategies are harder to implement in historical work, due perhaps to data constraints and the fact that relatively "off-the-shelf" designs-such as close race regression discontinuity designs that rely on the presence of democratic elections-are less prevalent in historical settings.
 However, we also believe that more systematic focus on replication and extension of previous work, with an eye to assessing generalizability and mechanism, will bear fruit in HPE as well.